 For employees covered by RRTA tax.
 Check the "CT-1" checkbox on Form W-3, box b, "Kind of Payer," to transmit Forms W-2 for employees with box 1 wages and box 2 tax withholding.
-Use Form W-2, box 14 to report the RRTA compensation, Tier 1, Tier 2, Medicare, and any Additional Medicare Tax withheld for each employee covered by RRTA tax.
+Use Form W-2, box 14, to report total RRTA compensation, Tier 1, Tier 2, Medicare (excluding Additional Medicare Tax), and any Additional Medicare Tax withheld for each employee covered by RRTA tax.
 Label them "RRTA compensation," "Tier 1 tax," "Tier 2 tax," "Medicare tax," and "Additional Medicare Tax."
 Include tips reported by the employee to the employer in "RRTA compensation."

 For employees covered by social security and Medicare.
-Check the "941" checkbox on Form W-3, box b, "Kind of Payer," to transmit Forms W-2 for employees covered by social security and Medicare.
-Use Form W-2, boxes 3, 4, 5, 6, and 7 to report each employee's social security and Medicare wages and taxes, including Additional Medicare taxes.
-These boxes are not to be used to report railroad retirement compensation and taxes current year wages unless the repayments are for amounts received in error in the current year.
+Check the "941" checkbox on Form W-3, box b, "Kind of Payer," to transmit Forms W-2 with box 1 wages and box 2 tax withholding for employees covered by social security and Medicare.
+Use Form W-2, boxes 3, 4, 5, 6, and 7 to report each employee's social security and Medicare wages and taxes, including Additional Medicare Tax.
+These boxes are not to be used to report railroad retirement compensation and taxes.

+Repayments.
+If an employee repays you for wages received in error, do not offset the repayments against current year wages unless the repayments are for amounts received in error in the current year.
 Repayments made in the current year, but related to a prior year or years, must be repaid in gross, not net, and require special tax treatment by employees in some cases.
 You may advise the employee of the total repayments made during the current year and the amount (if any) related to prior years.
 This information will help the employee account for such repayments on his or her federal income tax return.